tejak2719/Candidate-Sourcing-Resume-Ranking-Dashboard/README.md

 This project is a **Streamlit-powered Proof of Concept (POC)** that demonstrates an automated pipeline for **talent sourcing, LinkedIn profile scraping, candidate ranking, and interactive querying**.
 It integrates **Apify Actors (Google Search & LinkedIn Scraper)** for data sourcing and scraping, and uses **TF-IDF similarity scoring** to rank candidates against a provided FRF (Functional Requirement Form) and JD (Job Description).

-# Note: Our final Product is listed out and coded completely in file : " SkillGrub.py ".

 ---

 ## Project Workflow (4 Tabs)